 Is the EU ready to handle the major challenges it is facing?

-The event was part of NUPI’s seminar series Norway meets Europe and closely linked to the EUNPACK project.
-It was chaired by Research Professor Pernille Rieker (NUPI), while Research Professor Morten Bøås (NUPI) provided comments to Krastev’s presentation.
+The event is part of NUPI’s seminar series Norway meets Europe and the EU H2020-funded project EUNPACK.
+It will be chaired by Research Professor Pernille Rieker, while Research Professor Morten Bøås will be discussant.
+The seminar will be streamed live on NUPI’s YouTube channel:

 2015 - 2019 (Ongoing)